paulfioravanti/paulfioravanti.github.io/_posts/2023-10-25-same-page-hid-device.md

 {% include video id="egReh-6maNw" provider="youtube" %}

-> See steno coding demos of the code in this post in the video above!
+> Check out steno coding demos of this post's content in the video above!

 I use the [Human Interface Device][] (HID) specification to enable programs I write to communicate back and forth directly with my [USB][] keyboards.